tonsmets/SupermarketScraper/README.md

 - [x] Make the supermarkets into "modules"
 - [ ] Add as many supermarkets as possible
 - [ ] Build tests to see if all scraping still works
-- [ ] Add database support and define a model to store all data in
+- [x] Add database support and define a model to store all data in
 - [x] Add debugging
-- [x] Add custom logging
+- [x] Add custom logging (with colors)

 ## OPTIONAL
 - [ ] Add web interface to view all results